-Fuel is very important for the operation of the vehicle.
+Fuel is very important for the operation of your vehicle.
 A fuel system ensures the proper fuel supply to the engine.
 The fuel supply system has many components.
 The fuel pressure regulator ensures a precise amount of fuel supply to the engine combustion chamber.
-As the fuel pressure regulator fails, you may observe different symptoms in your vehicle.
-This article mainly explains the working, cleaning, and signs of a bad fuel pressure regulator.
+As the fuel pressure regulator goes bad, you may observe different signs in your vehicle.
+This article mainly explains the working, cleaning, and symptoms of a bad fuel pressure regulator.

 What is a Fuel Pressure Regulator?